FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 ## Configure FusionAuth

 Next, you need to set up FusionAuth.
-This can be done in different ways, but you’re going to use the {{page.language}} client library.
+This can be done in different ways, but you're going to use the {{page.language}} client library.
 The below instructions use `dotnet` from the command line, but you can use the client library with an IDE of your choice as well.

 First, create a {{page.technology}} project in a new directory: